 Pretty astounding what a few extra minutes of exercise can do to increase your health right?
 With the amount of benefits we discussed it’s a no brainer why many should try to increase physical activity to limit pain and discomfort.
 Not only to our physical health but also improving our mood and mental health.
 Mental health is as important as physical health as many studies have shown.

 If you have questions regarding what activities you can do upon release from Indianapolis Rehabilitation Hospital consult with your care providers to find options that work best for you.
-Not every patient requires the same type of care and we want to help guide you on your road to recovery.
+Not every patient requires the same type of care and we want to help guide you on your recovery.